-Peripheral Artery Disease (PAD), also called peripheral vascular disease (PVD), refers to the hardening of the arteries.
-This is known as atherosclerosis, when plaque builds in an artery, diminishing blood flow over time and leading to tissue or organ damage.
+Peripheral Artery Disease (PAD), also called peripheral vascular disease (PVD), is a progressive circulatory disorder.
+PVD refers to the hardening of the arteries and is known as atherosclerosis, when plaque builds in an artery, diminishing blood flow over time and leading to tissue or organ damage.
 Patients with PAD often experience leg pain that occurs with walking causing, numbness and tingling in the feet, trouble walking, foot pain that wakes you at night, and sores that won’t heal.
+Certain factors put you at greater risk for PVD.

 Risk factors for PAD include: